biocore/qiime/doc/tutorials/distance_matrix_comparison.rst

     # samples that were in both distance matrices. p-value contains the correct
     # number of significant digits.
-    DM1	DM2	Number of entries	Mantel r statistic	p-value	Number of permutations	Tail type unweighted_unifrac_dm.txt	unweighted_unifrac_dm_shuffled.txt	77	-0.01380	0.66	999	two sided
+    DM1	DM2	Number of entries	Mantel r statistic	p-value	Number of permutations	Tail type unweighted_unifrac_dm.txt	unweighted_unifrac_dm_shuffled_1.txt	77	-0.01380	0.659	999	two sided
-    unweighted_unifrac_dm.txt	PH_dm.txt	77	0.75592	0.00	999	two sided
+    unweighted_unifrac_dm.txt	PH_dm.txt	77	0.75592	0.001	999	two sided
-    unweighted_unifrac_dm_shuffled.txt	PH_dm.txt	77	0.01960	0.56	999	two sided
+    unweighted_unifrac_dm_shuffled_1.txt	PH_dm.txt	77	0.01960	0.559	999	two sided

 We specified three distance matrices in the previous command.
 Two of the distance matrices are the same and we added a third distance matrix called :file:`unweighted_unifrac_dm_shuffled.txt`.
 This distance matrix is the same as the original unweighted UniFrac distance matrix except its sample IDs are shuffled.
 This distance matrix is included to illustrate a negative control, i.e. one that should `not` be correlated with either of the other two distance matrices.
-The results file indicates that there isn't significant correlation between the original and shuffled UniFrac distance matrices because the Mantel `r` statistic is close to zero and the p-value is very large (0.66).
+The results file indicates that there isn't significant correlation between the original and shuffled UniFrac distance matrices because the Mantel `r` statistic is close to zero and the p-value is very large (0.659).
 The middle line in the results file is the same as our previous results (strong significant positive correlation).
 The last line indicates that the shuffled UniFrac and pH distance matrices are not significantly correlated.

 Partial Mantel Test
 -------------------